QShield: Securing Neural Networks Against Adversarial Attacks using Quantum Circuits: Experimental Setup

 \subsection{Adversarial Threat Models and Attack Specifications}

-To comprehensively evaluate model robustness, we consider both white-box and black-box adversarial threat models.
-These complementary settings enable assessment under direct access and query-limited attack scenarios.
+To thoroughly evaluate model robustness, we consider both white-box and black-box adversarial threat models.
+These complementary settings facilitate assessment under direct access and query-limited attack scenarios.
 In our experiments, we employ representative attacks from each category, ranging from fast single-step perturbations to iterative and query-based methods.
-This setup ensures that robustness is evaluated across a broad spectrum of realistic adversarial conditions rather than a single threat model.
+This experimental design ensures that robustness is evaluated across a broad spectrum of realistic adversarial conditions rather than being limited to a single threat model.

-\subsubsection{White-box Adversarial Attacks.}
+\subsubsection{White-box Adversarial Attacks}

-White-box adversarial attacks assume that the adversary has full access to the target model, including its architecture, parameters, and gradients \cite{li2024survey}.
-This strong threat model enables the attacker to directly compute gradients of the loss function with respect to the input and construct adversarial perturbations that maximize prediction error \cite{feng2024comparative}.
-In this work, we employ several representative white-box attacks, which are described in the following.
+White-box adversarial attacks operate under the assumption that the adversary possesses full access to the target model, including its architecture, parameters, and gradients \citep{li2024survey}.
+This strong threat model allows the attacker to directly compute the gradients of the loss function with respect to the input and construct adversarial perturbations that maximize prediction error \citep{feng2024comparative}.
+In this work, we employ several representative white-box attacks, which are detailed below.

-\paragraph{Fast Gradient Sign Method (FGSM).} A one-step gradient-based attack that perturbs the input in the direction of the sign of the loss gradient.
-By adding a small vector of magnitude $\epsilon$ whose elements are the sign of the gradient with respect to the input, FGSM effectively pushes the input toward a more harmful region for the model \cite{goodfellow2014explaining}.
-This simple method can cause misclassifications with an imperceptible perturbation, making the model highly confident in a wrong prediction.
+\paragraph{Fast Gradient Sign Method (FGSM)} FGSM is a one-step gradient-based attack that perturbs the input in the direction of the sign of the loss gradient.
+By adding a small vector of magnitude $\epsilon$, whose elements correspond to the sign of the gradient with respect to the input, FGSM effectively drives the input toward a region that is more detrimental to the model's performance \citep{goodfellow2014explaining}.
+This straightforward method can induce misclassifications via imperceptible perturbations, causing the model to make incorrect predictions with high confidence.